-The Employer will establish the following Employer Contribution Programs in the existing salary deferral plans:
+The Employer will establish the following Employer contribution programs in the existing salary deferral plans:

 - " Beginning in 2006 and continuing throughout the term of the Agreement, a performance-based contribution of 1 percent of each represented employee's annual payroll earnings will be made if the region's performance equals or exceeds the budgeted margin plus 0.25.
 For example, if budgeted margin is 2 percent, actual margin of 2.25 percent is required for payment of the performance-based contribution, and if budgeted margin is 4 percent, actual margin of 4.25 percent is required for payment. - " Beginning in 2008, and continuing throughout the term of this Agreement, a match program will be established in addition to the performance-based opportunity described above.
-This program matches 100 percent of the employee's contribution, up to 1.25 percent of the employee's salary.
+This program matches 100 percent of the employee's contribution, up to 1.25 percent of the employee's salary. - " Beginning January 1, 2017, the Employer will establish a voluntary employee after-tax Roth contribution option and a Roth in-plan conversion option as plan features of the 401(k)/403(b) TSA.

-New hires will be automatically enrolled Permanente on December 31 of the in the 401(k)/403(b) TSA at 2 percent of eligible pay with an opt-out provision of his or her annual eligible pay from available.
-All employees with one or more years of employment will be eligible for the Employer Contribution Programs described above.
-The Employer contributions will vest in increments of 20 percent per year, with participants becoming fully vested five years after their participation begins.
+New hires will be automatically enrolled in the 401(k)/403(b) TSA at 2 percent of eligible pay with an opt-out provision available.
+All employees with one or more years of employment will be eligible for the Employer contribution programs described above.
+The Employer contributions will be vested in increments of 20 percent per year of employment, with participants becoming fully vested after they have completed five years of employment.
 Employees covered by defined-contribution plans established under local collective bargaining agreements will receive the higher of the benefit provided under the local agreement, or the benefit provided under this plan.